clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 3DS Method failure
 ******************

-If the callback is not received within 10 seconds, close the iframe and continue the authentication with the :ref:`auth-usage`, setting ``"threeDSCompInd": "N"``
+If the callback to ``threeDSMethodNotificationURL`` is not received within 10 seconds, close the iframe and continue the authentication with the :ref:`auth-usage`, setting ``"threeDSCompInd": "N"``